 Home Equity Conversion Mortgage

 This type of mortgage is likely to be more expensive and is the most widely used version of the reverse mortgage.
-This is because there are not any income requirements, and the proceeds from the loan can be used for any purpose.
+This is because there are no income requirements, and the proceeds from the loan can be used for any purpose.
 This loan does not carry the same single-purpose limit detailed above.

 Counseling is typically required before applying for this loan due to the higher expenses, interest rates, and payback requirements of this loan.
 Because this is a federally insured mortgage, there are usually high up-front or monthly ongoing insurance payments.
-These payments are usually taken out of the loan itself, and actually reduces the amount you are able to borrow.
+These payments are usually taken out of the loan itself, and reduces the amount you are able to borrow.

 Proprietary Reverse Mortgages

-Using this type of mortgage can eat up the equity in your home, meaning there is less value to your estate that is left for your heirs.
+Using a reverse mortgage can eat up the equity in your home, meaning there is less value to your estate that is left for your heirs.
 If your goal is to leave the house for your heirs to live in, a reverse mortgage may not be the right type of loan for you.
-If you would like to discuss how a reverse mortgage may benefit your situation, please contact give The Orlando Law Group, P.L. a call.
+On the other hand, using a reverse mortgage may allow older homeowners to better manage their expenses during retirement.
+You also would not have to pay taxes on the income you receive from a reverse mortgage, as it is not taxable because the IRS considers that income as “loan proceeds.”